cloud-design-dev/IBM-Cloud-VPC-Consul-Cluster/README.md

 ### Prerequisites for Deployment Option 1: Local Terraform deployment

- - [Terraform]() installed.
+ - [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) installed.
 This will deploy the required infrastructure.
- - [Ansible]() installed.
+ - [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-on-specific-operating-systems) installed.
 This will configure our Consul instances.
- - [Docker]() installed.
+ - [Docker](https://docs.docker.com/get-docker/) installed.
 We will use a Consul Docker image to generate our consul gossip key..

 ### Prerequisites for Deployment Option 2: Local bxshell deployment
 If you would like to use an IBM Cloud friendly Docker image in order to not interfere with locally installed versions of the required tools, I recommend using [bxshell](https://github.com/l2fprod/bxshell)

- - [Docker]() installed.
+ - [Docker](https://docs.docker.com/get-docker/) installed.
 We will use a Consul Docker image to generate our consul gossip key.
  - [bxshell](https://github.com/l2fprod/bxshell#install) installed.

 ### Generate Consul Encrypt Key
-If you have [Docker]() installed
+If you have [Docker](https://docs.docker.com/get-docker/) installed run the following command to generate the `encrypt_key`

 ```sh
 docker run -it consul:latest consul keygen